 Keeping patient data secure is our highest priority.
-The following outlines the security approach for Synaptec Health, which has been architected to comply with HIPAA security and privacy rules using industry best practices.
+The following outlines the security approach for Synaptec Health, which maintains SOC2 compliance and has been architected to comply with HIPAA security and privacy rules using industry best practices.

 Access is provisioned with asymmetric keys, modern authentication standards such as OAuth, and in certain cases, direct passwords.